+Greenhouse Gas (GHG) Reduction Cost Changes: Total cost changes realized by society directly related to GHG reduction due to Measures when such changes are not specifically quantified in other impact categories.
+These cost changes include avoided costs related to the Illinois Power Agency Act defined societal cost of carbon., The Net-to-Gross Ratio is applied to all GHG cost changes in the TRC analysis.

+Other Participant Non-Energy Impact (NEI) Cost Changes: Total cost changes realized by Program Participants directly related to NEIs that are not specifically quantified in other impact categories.
+These cost changes could include avoided costs (e.g., monetized health and safety benefits associated with weatherization Measures).
+The Net-to-Gross Ratio is applied to all Participant NEI cost changes in the TRC analysis.

+Other Societal Non-Energy Impact (NEI) Cost Changes: Total cost changes realized by society directly related to NEIs that are not specifically quantified in other impact categories.
+These cost changes could include avoided costs (e.g., monetized societal health benefits produced by the reduction in criteria pollutants).
+The Net-to-Gross Ratio is applied to all societal NEI cost changes in the TRC analysis.

 Incremental Costs means the difference between the cost of the efficient Measure and the cost of the most relevant baseline measure that would have been installed (if any) in the absence of the efficiency Program.
 Installation costs (material and labor) shall be included if there is a difference between the efficient Measure and the baseline measure.
+This includes any costs (or cost savings) associated with building modifications and/or costs (or cost savings) associated with connecting (or disconnecting or not having to connect) to a utility system.
 The Customer’s value of service lost, the Customer’s value of their lost amenity, and the Customer’s transaction costs shall be included in the TRC Test analysis where a reasonable estimate or proxy of such costs can be easily obtained (e.g., Program Administrator payment to a Customer to reduce load during a demand response event, Program Administrator payment to a Customer as an inducement to give up functioning equipment).
 This Incremental Cost input in the TRC analysis is not reduced by the amount of any Incentives (any Financial Incentives Paid to Customers or Incentives Paid to Third Parties by a Program Administrator that is intended to reduce the price of the efficient Measure to the Customer).
 Incremental Cost calculations will vary depending on the type of efficient Measure being implemented, as outlined in the examples provided below and as set forth in the IL-TRM.
+The Net-to-Gross Ratio is applied to all Incremental Costs in the TRC analysis.

 Examples of Incremental Cost calculations include:

-The Incremental Cost for an efficient Measure that is installed in new construction or is being purchased at the time of natural installation, investment, or replacement is the additional cost incurred to purchase an efficient Measure over and above the cost of the baseline/standard (i.e., less efficient) measure (including any incremental installation, replacement, or O&M costs if those differ between the efficient Measure and baseline measure).
+The Incremental Cost for an efficient Measure that is installed in new construction or is being purchased at the time of natural installation, investment, or replacement is the additional cost incurred to purchase an efficient Measure over and above the cost of the baseline/standard (i.e., less efficient) measure (including any incremental installation, or replacement costs if those differ between the efficient Measure and baseline measure).

 For a retrofit Measure where the efficiency Program caused the Customer to update their existing equipment, facility, or processes (e.g., air sealing, insulation, tank wrap, controls), where the Customer would not have otherwise made a purchase, the appropriate baseline is zero expenditure, and the Incremental Cost is the full cost of the new retrofit Measure (including installation costs).